glouppe/info8006-introduction-to-ai/projects/project3/README.md

 Your task is to design an intelligent agent based on the Bayes filter algorithm (see [Lecture 7](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture7.md)) for locating all the ghosts in the maze.

-You may the following command line which launchs a game where the sole, eadible and invisible `scared` ghost wanders around the maze while Pacman tries to locate him with a (very) rusty sensor:
+You may use the following command line to start a game where the sole eadible `scared` ghost wanders around the maze while Pacman tries to locate him with a (very) rusty sensor:
 ```bash
 python run.py --bsagent beliefstateagent.py --ghostagent scared --nghosts 1 --edibleghosts --seed -1
 ```